Wildlife Corridors – Key to Species Conservation Across the Globe

 Central India holds a large percentage of the tiger population and the Satpuda Maikal landscape is a global priority landscape for tiger conservation.
 It is a thin green patch connecting the two tiger reserves.

-The corridor complex harbors around 120 tigers creating a healthy population of tigers in central India, along with other critical flora and fauna.
+The migration corridor’s complex harbors around 120 tigers creating a healthy population of tigers in central India, along with other critical flora and fauna.
 The landscape also supports diverse land use, forest protection regimes and traditional forest-dwelling tribal communities.
 However, human-wildlife conflict is not the biggest threat in the region.

 Sawantwadi-Dodamarg Wildlife Corridor, India